TEACHER

 Teaching Experience

 Associate Professor, African-American Studies, University of Texas, San Antonio, Aug.
-2021 – present
+2021 – 2024

 Courses Taught: African-American Culture, Leadership, & Social Issues (Fall 2021, Spring 2022), African-American Research Methods (Spring 2022)